LifePort Liver Transporter

 LifePort Liver Transporter design, engineering, and performance capabilities are based upon the LifePort prototype system used in the Columbia University Medical Center / New York Presbyterian Hospital and the proven technology platform of the market leading LifePort Kidney Transporter.

-LifePort Liver Transporter is in the process of securing US and European regulatory registrations, and is not yet approved for clinical use.
+LifePort Liver Transporter is in the process of securing US and European regulatory registrations, and is not yet approved for commercial use.

 Product Inquiry